 It wasn’t until Joe moved in that he noticed small parts of an old stone wall shrouded by overgrown oak trees, and knew it was something much bigger than he could have ever imagined.
 With the help of the Heritage Council, this small area was carefully excavated, with Joe its new chief curator.
 This was when the church ruins were first discovered.

-“I have no doubt that there is something very, very special here, on account of the things that have happened,” said Joe, as we stood within the ruins of the church of St. Nicholas, whose tall wall slabs and dominant arches remain stand next to an enclosed family cemetery.
+“I have no doubt that there is something very, very special here, on account of the things that have happened,” said Joe, as we stood within the ruins of the church of St. Nicholas, whose tall wall slabs and dominant arches remain, standing next to an enclosed family cemetery.

 Strange coincidences, or planned occurrence?